paleobiotechnology/analysis-project-structure/README.md

 An important component of this structure to note is within  scripts, results, and reports, that files are prefixed with short three or four letter codes in all capitals (e.g. QUAL, ANA).
 This indicates batches of files that are all related to a single analysis component or question that is addressed in the project.
 These prefixes can also be replaced with specific directories instead.
 The purpose of this structure is to make it easier for readers to rapidly find scripts of interest, and possible scripts of interest.
 This system is preferable over, e.g., numbering as it allows more flexibility in case analysis components change in order in the final publication, or morph and merge.

-### Repository main README
+### Repository main `README.md`

 This markdown (`.md`) file acts as the main description of the repository as a whole.

 This should be the main port-of-call for anyone who want to explore, replicate, or try and find any analysis or results file.
 Generally you can describe the contents of each top-level directory, point to the original publication and other related metadata.

-### Repository .gitignore
+### Repository `.gitignore`

-This top-level repository file tells Git which files or folders should not be uploaded to GitHub.
+This top-level repository file tells Git which files or folders should not be uploaded to online Git repositories.
 This is particularly important not just for data-sensitive files (login tokens, etc.), but also for ensuring very large files are not uploaded.
-GitHub has a strict limit of a single file can be no more than 100MB.
+For example, GitHub has a strict limit of a single file can be no more than 100MB.

 In particular, the directories that should be added to the .gitignore`: